 11.7 Subject to the approval of the Alumni Executive Committee, any member of the Alumni Association will be entitled to attend its meetings as an observer.
 The Alumni Association will not be liable for traveling and/or other expenses incurred by such a person as a result of such attendance.

-12. EXTRAORDINARY MEETINGS OF THE ALUMNI PARLIAMENT AND THE EXECUTIVE COMMITTEE
+12. EXTRAORDINARY MEETINGS OF THE ALUMNI ASSOCIATION AND THE EXECUTIVE COMMITTEE

 12.1 An extraordinary meeting or emergency meeting of the Alumni Association or the Executive Committee may be convened if and when deemed necessary.

-12.2 An extraordinary meeting of the Alumni Association or the Executive Committee must be convened by the President of the Alumni Association, upon a request signed by at least 50% plus one of the members of the Executive Committee, or 30 members of the Alumni Association, and a separate motion/motions containing a matter/matters for discussion.
+12.2 An extraordinary meeting of the Alumni Association or the Executive Committee must be convened by the President of the Alumni Association, upon a request signed by 5 (FIVE) members of the Executive Committee, or 40 members of the Alumni Association, and a separate motion/motions containing a matter/matters for discussion.

 12.3 An extraordinary meeting as contemplated in subparagraph 12.2 must be held within 2 (TWO) months after receipt of the request.